 Atlanta Optometrist Malpractice Lawyer

-Unfortunately, optometrists can – and do – make mistakes when treating patients.
+Optometrists can – and do – make mistakes when treating patients.
 These mistakes can fundamentally change the course of a patient’s life forever – potentially leading to vision impairment, blindness, enucleation, and, in some cases, death.

 • Carefully investigate the circumstances of your optometrist malpractice case